amoccia/CryptoScamHunter/README.md

+https[:]//www.webwalletchain.com/

+This website acts like a DEFI platform where you can connect your wallet in order to deposit funds and earn interest.
+Don't connect your wallet or your funds will be stolen!
+Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

 https[:]//assetgroup.io/

 This website acts like an investment company website that accepts funds from customer in order to invest them and earn a profit but it's a fraud.
 Don't send funds to them or you will lose them!
 Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

 # Contact